allenv0/AirPosture/README.md

 ### 🚨 Notice

-There are some fake "AirPosture" apps on App Store and Github that are not mine — they are malicious impersonations attempting to distribute malware built by "Vibe-scammers".
+There are some fake "AirPosture", "Air Posture", "XXX - AirPosture" apps on App Store and Github that are not mine — they are malicious impersonations attempting to distribute malware built by "Vibe-scammers" like this [one](https://www.reddit.com/user/R3LJA/).

 Huge thanks to [Maxdme124](https://www.reddit.com/user/Maxdme124/) for flagging this so quickly.
 Please stay safe and only download AirPosture from the official links provided here.